marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. note:: The best option is to let all participants login first, then start a game.
 Participants can also login when the game is running.
 Participation is always possible when the first stage of the game is running.
 Depending on the game, it may not be possible to participate if the game has already proceeded to later stages.

-Parameters offer a possibility to adapt the setting of the game.
-If a game has changeable parameters the *parameters* button appears in the lecture mode before you start the game.
+The lecturer can select a new game by choosing it from the drop down list in the top left corner or by selecting in the overview mode.
+The drop down list shows all available games.

 .. image:: _static/Parameters.PNG
     :alt:  300px

+Parameters offer a possibility to adapt the setting of the game.
+If a game has changeable parameters the *parameters* button appears in the lecture mode before you start the game.
 You can change the parameters of a game by clicking on *parameters*.
 For example, in a public goods game, you can change the the endowment and restart the game with the new settings.
 The button *restart game* allows you to restart the current game.

 Start a game
 ------------

-The lecturer can select a new game by choosing it from the drop down list in the top left corner or by selecting in the overview mode.
-The drop down list shows all available games.
-A selected game can be started by pressing:
+A selected game can be started by pressing the blue start button.

 .. image:: _static/Startblue.JPG
     :alt:  300px